aazaff/startLearn.R/expertConcepts.md

 [1]  6  6  7  7  8  8  8  8  8  8  8  8  8  8  8  9  9  9  9  9  9  9  9 10 10 11 11 12 12 12 13
 ````

 We call a numerical description of a distribution a **statistic** or a **parameter**.
-Because the difference between these two won't matter for this class, and because **parameter** is sometimes used interchangeaby with the the R concept of an **argument**, we will only refer to them as statistics.
+Because the difference between these two won't matter for this class, and because **parameter** is sometimes used interchangeaby with the R concept of an **argument**, we will only refer to them as statistics.

 ````
 # The arithmetic mean is the most common statistic.
 It is simply the average of all points.